South Korea's new presidential pooches, and why they matter

 An opportunity also exists for South Korea, under Moon's leadership, to be the first nation in the region to pass an animal sentient law, to better protect against puppy mills and other nefarious industries that commit acts of animal cruelty, which much like in Canada and New Zealand, would recognize that "animals are not things, they are sentient beings and have biological needs."

-Mahatma Ghandhi famously proclaimed, "The greatness of a nation can be judged by the way its animals are treated."
+Mahatma Gandhi famously proclaimed, "The greatness of a nation can be judged by the way its animals are treated."

 President Moon, a vocal animal advocate, now has the opportunity to follow his words with action in the form of passing animal welfare policies.